-Magic Falls is one of the most exciting whitewater rapids on the Kennebec River.
+Magic Falls is an exciting set of whitewater rapids on the Kennebec River.
 This is where the photographers go to take pictures of rafting trips and you can watch rafters challenge the falls.

-Route 201 North from Skowhegan to The Forks, then right onto the Lake Moxie Road, just before the Kennebec Bridge.
+Follow US-201 N to The Forks, then right onto Lake Moxie Road, just before the Kennebec Bridge.
 Proceed 5 miles to Lake Moxie and turn left onto The Harris Station/ Indian Pond Road.
-Travel 4.7 miles, where the road crosses Black Brook and turn left onto Take Out Road.
-Approx 1.4 miles in on the right there is a small pullout at the trailhead.
-This is a two mile hike with great opportunities to spot wildlife.
-As you approach the end of the trail the river will get louder.
-Watch for a trail to the left down the bank into the gorge.
+Travel 4.7 miles to where the road crosses Black Brook.
+Turn left onto Take Out Road.
+About 1.4 miles in on the right is a small pullout at the trailhead.
+Park here and hike two miles.
+Watch for wildlife!
+A trail to the left goes down the bank into the gorge.
 It will be steep and more difficult at this point.
-Be careful.
+Be careful!

 Pleasant Pond Mountain

-Pleasant Pond Mountain has an open ledge peak, scattered with small trees and a 360 degree view.
-Trail is steep in places.
-There are views of icy cold and deep Pleasant Pond below.
+Pleasant Pond Mountain has an open ledge peak, scattered with small trees and a 360-degree view.
+The trail is steep in places and there are rocks to climb over.
+Hiking poles are helpful.

-Mosquito Mountain is a ledge topped gem, with a 360 degree view overlooking Moxie Pond, Moxie Bald Mountain, Pleasant Pond Mountain.
-Bigelow Mountain can be seen in the SW and Squaw to the NE.
-Little mountains can surprise you and this one does!
-Take US Route 201 to The Forks and then take a right onto The Lake Moxie Road, just before the Kennebec River Bridge.
-Travel five miles to Moxie Pond and take a right onto the Troutdale Road.
-Follow this dirt camp road approx 2 miles to a pull out where the road and power lines meet , you should be able to see Mosquito Mt from here and proceed to the trail.
+Mosquito Mountain is a ledge-topped gem, with a 360-degree view overlooking Moxie Pond, Moxie Bald Mountain, and Pleasant Pond Mountain.
+Bigelow Mountain can be seen in the SW and Big Moose Mtn to the NE.
+Take US-201 N to The Forks and then take a right onto Lake Moxie Road, just before the Kennebec River Bridge.
+Travel 5 miles to Moxie Pond and take a right onto Troutdale Road.
+Follow this dirt camp road approximately 2 miles to a pull-out where the road and power lines meet and where you should be able to see Mosquito Mtn and proceed to the trail.

 No. 5 Mountain

-Though it has a an austere, colorless name, this 3,186-foot mountain in the Leuthold Forest Preserve offers lovely views for not too much effort.
-The 2.6-mile trail covers its roughly 1,250 feet in elevation gain at a relatively gentle pitch.
-The path is forested until it emerges close to the ledgy summit, which has an intact fire tower that The Nature Conservancy warns people not to climb.
+This mountain is in the Leuthold Forest Preserve.
+The trail is forested until it emerges close to the ledgy summit, which has an intact fire tower that The Nature Conservancy warns people not to climb.

-From this point, the trail ascends for about .4 miles up an overgrown logging track.
+From this point, the trail ascends for about 0.4 miles up an overgrown logging track.
 This section of the trail is not marked but is easy to follow.
-At .4 mile, you’ll see Nature Conservancy signs and the blazed trail to your right.
-Follow this another 1.6 miles (it is well marked), to the lovely summit.
+At 0.4 miles, watch for Nature Conservancy signs and the blazed trail to your right.
+Follow this another 1.6 miles (it is well marked), to the summit.